jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

 ### Goal

-Worked out the Parameter articles, as part of working out Commands as a Concept.
+Worked out the Parameter articles, as part of working out Commands as an Aspect.

 ### Super-Project

-*Encircle Language Spec | Command as a Concept Spec*
+*Encircle Language Spec | Command as an Aspect Spec*

 ### Date & Time